axibase/atsd/administration/change-owner.md

 ## Verify Ownership

-For each directory type above verify that there are no files owned by the `root` user.
+For each directory type above verify that there are no files owned by `root` user.

 ```bash
 find /path/to/directory -depth -user root
 ```

-Rerun the commands above of the output is not empty.
+Rerun the commands above if the output is not empty.

 ## Start ATSD